Investigators

 Dr. Yoshihiro Sohtome

 Dr. Sohtome obtained his Ph.D. from the University of Tokyo in 2006 for his research in the development of the conformatinally flexible organocatalysts.
 He strated his academic career at the University of Tokyo as an assistant professor in 2006.
 Following a postdoctoral study at Yale University in 2008, he worked at Tokyo University of Agriculture and Technology as an assistant professor in 2009.
 He joined RIKEN in 2011 as a Research Scientist and was promoted to Senior Research Scientist in 2018.
+He has been a full professor in Ritsumeikan University (RITS) since 2024.

 A03